jonthompson/surfactuator/README.md

 * Dial to adjust deployment of gates for each side (IE: deploy gate 75% on right, 65% on left.)
 * Button on dial to save current gate settings, reset any stuck actuators and reboot the arduino.
 Settings persist across reboots.
 * Status LED (fast flashes if GPS/error, slow flash when tabs are moving, solid when deployed.)
+* Optional "surf band" to switch sides of waves via a waterproof band

 # Parts List:
 * Arduino Nano: https://www.amazon.com/HiLetgo-ATmega328P-Micro-controller-Development-Compatible/dp/B00E87VWY4/